San-Francisco-Write-The-Docs/lone-writers-guide/README.md

 After submitting changes, remember to watch the pull request.
 Check back in a day or two to see whether the owner of the repo needs you to answer questions or make changes before your suggestions are merged into the project.

-## Fork the Repo
+## Fork and Clone the Repo

+This is the pattern you should learn if you want to work on open-source documentation.

 Forking means you make your own copy of the repo so you can make all the changes you want without disturbing the main project.
+Cloning the repo means that you download a copy to your own computer, so you can work on it offline.

 After you edit or create pages, you can submit the changes by completing a pull request.

-To Fork the repo follow with this tutorial: https://github.com/cwcromwell/docs/blob/master/GitTutorial.md
+To Fork and Clone the repo follow with this tutorial: https://github.com/cwcromwell/docs/blob/master/GitTutorial.md